TechDufus/dotfiles/README.md

 ### Why Ansible?

 Ansible replicates what we would do to set up a development environment pretty well.
-There are many automation solutions out there - we happen to enjoy using Ansible.
+There are many automation solutions out there - I happen to enjoy using Ansible.

 ## Requirements